 Combining Nelio A/B Testing and OptimizePress

 Now, back to A/B Testing.
-If you want to test and improve a landing page using split testing, you first need to create one or more variations of said page.
+If you want to test and improve a landing page using split testing, you first need to create one or more variants of said page.
 With Nelio A/B Testing this is extremely easy, even with pages created with OptimizePress.
 In general, the process of creating an A/B test for pages with Nelio A/B Testing is very simple:

 - Create a new page experiment and name it